lidofinance/withdrawals-api/how-estimation-works.md

 ### 3.iii.
 Case when new validator exits are needed to finalize the withdrawal requests

-- The idea is to find the nearest epoch pretending that all needed validators were exited
+- Drain rate per VEBO frame: `min(exitChurnPerEpoch * epochsPerFrameVEBO, maxBalanceExitRequestedPerReportInEth) + rewardsPerEpoch * epochsPerFrameVEBO`.
+The `min` term selects whichever is the binding constraint — network exit churn × frame duration, or the VEBO governance cap.
-- Find epoch by this formula: `unfinalizedStETH / (32ETH * churnLimit + rewardsPerEpoch)`
+- VEBO frames needed: `unfinalizedStETH / drainRatePerVEBOFrame + 1`.
+- `exitChurnPerEpoch` is the post-Electra balance-based churn from the consensus layer, see [Churn limit](#churn-limit).
+- `maxBalanceExitRequestedPerReportInEth` is the per-VEBO-frame ETH cap from `OracleReportSanityChecker`.
+Setting it to 0 (governance pause) skips this case entirely.
-- `rewardsPerEpoch` is calculated as described in the provided [prediction model](https://hackmd.io/@lido/r1fau3aJ3?type=view#Predict-available-ETH-before-next-withdrawn)
+- `rewardsPerEpoch` is calculated as described in the provided [prediction model](https://hackmd.io/@lido/r1fau3aJ3?type=view#Predict-available-ETH-before-next-withdrawn).
-- Worth noting that the exited validators become withdrawable only after the withdrawal  [sweep](#sweeping mean) approached them.
+- Exited validators become withdrawable only after the withdrawal [sweep](#sweeping-mean) approaches them.

+### Churn limit

+Post-Electra exit churn is balance-based: protocol caps it at `[128, 256]` ETH/epoch with the dynamic value being `totalActiveBalance / 2^16` (gwei). wq-api computes this in the validators job from `totalActiveBalance` and exposes it as a 32-ETH-equivalent count for downstream formulas; multiplying back by `MIN_ACTIVATION_BALANCE` is a unit identity that yields ETH/epoch.

 ### Sweeping Mean
 For simplicity, it's suggested to use the average time of the withdrawal sweep (`sweepingMean`) as a constant timeframe extension when estimating the withdrawal waiting time.

+Post-Electra, EL-triggered partial withdrawals consume up to 8 of 16 withdrawal slots per block (`MAX_PENDING_PARTIALS_PER_WITHDRAWALS_SWEEP = 8`), which can slow the sweep cursor by up to 50%. wq-api accounts for this via `blockedByDeferredSlots` in the per-validator timestamp projection.

 More information can be found [here](https://consensys.net/shanghai-capella-upgrade/) in *Full Withdrawal Process* chapter*.*